Last updated: Thursday 6 August

 The UK Government has announced that UKRI-funded PhD students whose studies have been disrupted by the Covid-19 pandemic will be provided with additional support.
 UKRI-funded Doctoral students in their final year will receive an extension to their research with additional grants, known as a costed extension, of up to six months, providing them with peace of mind that they will be able to complete their studies.

-Any students or staff currently working for the NHS can now travel free on Stagecoach buses.
+Remember any students or staff currently working for the NHS can now travel free on Stagecoach buses.
 Just show your NHS ID card when you board the bus.

 University contribution to combating Covid-19

 We’ve created an at-a-glance graphical summary (PDF) of the work we’re doing to support our communities – locally, nationally and internationally – in the battle against Covid-19.
+Patrick Degg, Vice-President (External Engagement), has also highlighted Surrey's contribution to our local community.

 Keep up to date with the latest news about the work we are doing.